hellmarbecker/blog/_drafts/indexes-in-apache-druid.markdown

 ## Druid Bitmap Indexes

-these are created automatically on all string columns and on each subfield of a JSON column
+Druid uses [bitmap indexes](https://en.wikipedia.org/wiki/Bitmap_index).
+These are created automatically on all string columns and on each subfield of a JSON column

-### Forward and inverted indexes
+### Types of indexes in a relational database

+Relational databases use a B-tree index as their primary index type.
+A relational table often has a primary key that can be used to uniquely identify a row in the table.
+A B-tree index maps individual keys to the rows that contain them.
+Its use cases are:

+- enforcing uniqueness of a key during inserting
+- quickly looking up a single value for updates, inserts, and (sometimes) join queries.

+A B-tree index is not a good choice for analytical queries where you have, as a rule, many rows with the same value, and you want to  retrieve and aggregate data in bulk.
+It is also to be noted that due to the structure of a B-tree index, lookups are _O(n)_ complexity, which may be impractical for large tables.

 ### Bitmap indexes - why?

-- fast lookup of value
-- mergeable in any combination
+Bitmap indexes came up as relational databases were enhanced with analytical features.
+A bitmap index stores, for each value, a bit array where the position of each row that has a _1_ bit and all the other positions are _0_.
+This has a number of advantages:

+- Fast lookup of all rows for a value.
+Because the bitmap index is an array, such lookups are _O(1)_.
+- Even better, bitmap indexes are mergeable in any combination.
+To model logical conditions such as the union or intersection of filters, just apply bitwise logical _OR_ and _AND_ operations to the bitmap.
-- always segment local, thus fast to maintain
+- Bitmaps are always segment local and thus fast to maintain.
+If your data is partitioned or sharded, the bitmap index is partitioned in the same way.

-- for high cardinality and sparse data, a forward index may be faster bit see below
+For high cardinality and sparse data, a forward index such as a B-tree may be faster but there are ways to get the best of both worlds.
+I'll get to that in a moment.

-- why no B-tree? unlike bitmap index, a B-tree index has to be global to be fast. insertion is expensive
+Why doesn't Druid use B-tree indexes as a general option?
+Unlike a bitmap index, a B-tree index has to be global to be fast.
+(A global index spans the whole table, disregarding any partitioning.)
+This makes insertion and index maintenance quite expensive.

 ### Sparse indexes

-### How we implement the best of forward and inverted index: Druid concise bitmaps
+### How we implement the best of forward and inverted index: Druid roaring bitmaps

 ## Colocating Data: Partitioning and Clustering